 Option B: Windows File Recovery

-Windows File Recovery is Microsoft’s own recovery tool that was released in early 2020.
-Compared to other tools, it’s still quite new.
+Windows File Recovery is a free NTFS file recovery tool developed by Microsoft, which was released in early 2020.
 It uses a command-line interface instead of a graphical user interface.
-It may not be as feature-rich as other alternatives, but it’s free and includes a wide array of switches that allow you to customize your recovery.
+It’s not as feature-rich as other alternatives.
+In fact, it’s quite basic.
+But, it’s free and includes a wide array of switches that allow you to customize your recovery.

-You cannot recover data to the same partition it was recovered from.
+You cannot recover data to the same partition it was recovered from with Windows File Recovery.
 Instead, you must recover your data to another partition or a separate storage device like a USB or external hard drive.

 - Sign-in to your Microsoft account and download the Windows File Recovery tool.